blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: usePulseFocus

-      When enabled, moving the mouse over a different object generates a pulse. (only used when the 'Mouse Over Any' sensor option is set) **type** bool
+      When enabled, moving the mouse over a different object generates a pulse. (only used when the 'Mouse Over Any' sensor option is set).

+      :type: boolean

 .. class:: KX_TouchSensor(SCA_ISensor)